GreyDGL/PentestGPT/README.md

 ### Installation
 **PentestGPT** current supports backend of **ChatGPT** and **OpenAI API**.
 You may use either of them.
 We're working on supports to custom local LLM models.
+You're recommended to use the OpenAI API for stability and performance (details in item 3).
 1. Install the latest version with `pip3 install git+https://github.com/GreyDGL/PentestGPT`
 2. If you decide to use **ChatGPT** as the backend
    - Obtain the cookie to access the ChatGPT session